 But look at the views!
 Look at the flora and those thick Canarian trees, they are Canary island pines.

 The next town Teror is the island’s religious capital and the home of Nuestra senora del Pino, the patron saint of the island.
 That makes Teror the place pilgrims from all over Gran Canaria come.
 So have a look at the church that has a great importance for the locals, and also see the town’s old quarters around it.

 And why not sit down and have lunch or coffee in one of the restaurants around the market place?

 Mountain slope near Firgas, Las Palmas mountain trip

-We can now see the north coast of Gran Canaria and the city of Las Palmas in the distance, allow time for stopping and take in the views.
+We can now see the north coast of Gran Canaria and the city of Las Palmas at the distance.
+Time to stop and take in the views!

 Las Palmas seen from the mountains